telosnetwork/rng-oracle-bridge/README.md

 Refer to the `config.yml.testnet.sample` file's **listeners > rng > bridge** section for an example.

-Optionally, you can look for the **listeners > rng > request** section to enable the RNG Request Listener that will sign incoming RNG Oracle requests on Antelope.
+Optionally, if you have been registered for it, you can look for the **listeners > rng > request** section to enable the RNG Request Listener that will sign incoming RNG Oracle requests on Antelope.

 ## MAKE A REQUEST !